Powerbomb: Turnbuckle powerbomb

-Also known as the Buckle Bomb.
+Also known as the buckle bomb.
 This move sees the wrestler faces a standing opponent, bends them forwards, takes a hold around their waist and then flips the opponent up and over so the opponent is sitting on the wrestler's shoulders.
 The wrestler then faces a corner of the ring and throws the opponent into the corner, driving the back and neck of the opponent to the turnbuckle.
 The move was famously used by Kenta Kobashi and Seth Rollins.
-The move is considered to be dangerous if done wrong, which led to Sting retiring from wrestling (he has since returned to the ring in 2020 with AEW) and Finn Balor injuring his shoulder in 2016.
-WWE has since banned it in 2020 after Nia Jax botched the move on Kairi Sane.
+The move is considered to be dangerous if done wrong, which led to Sting temporarily retiring from wrestling (he has since returned to the ring since 2020 with AEW) and Finn Bálor injuring his shoulder in 2016.
+WWE banned it in 2020 after Nia Jax botched the move on Kairi Sane.
+However, in recent years, Seth Rollins has continued to use the move semi-regularly, with Balór also using it against Rollins at Summerslam 2023, suggesting that WWE may have lifted the ban.

+Snap powerbomb

+This variation sees a wrestler catching an opponent mid-air or lifting them up in a standard powerbomb, before slamming him to the mat as quickly as possible.

+It was used as a finisher by Chris Benoit under the name Wild Bomb.

 Suplex powerbomb

 The wrestler lifts the opponent upside down as in a vertical suplex and then pushes their upper body forward while sitting down, ending the move in the same position as the sitout powerbomb.
 A fall-forward and standing versions are also possible.
 The move was invented by Kenta Kobashi who called it Orange Crush.
 El Generico used the move with a double pumphandle cradle before delivering the Orange Crush.
 Jon Moxley and Roderick Strong used the standing version.